 “Lieutenant Colonel Lawson, reporting as ordered, sir!”
 The petite brunette stood at rigid attention, hand held in a textbook salute, seeming to take no notice of the irritated expression of her new commanding officer.

 “Care to explain why three quarters of MY new command is away on leave for my arrival, Colonel?”
-The scowl on the General’s face didn’t change, but the short woman noted the man’s gaze flicker across her posture as he spoke, and she thought she detected a note of disappointment under the general irritation in his voice.
+The scowl on the General’s face didn’t change, but the short woman noted the man’s gaze flicker across her posture as he spoke, and she thought she detected a hint of disappointment under the general irritation in his voice.

 Was he hoping to ALSO yell at me for improper decorum?
 What an asshole… “Sir, there is always a huge influx of leave requests once we hit one week outside the Paragon Return window, and since there was no notice of when our new commanding off-…”